johnvorhies/LightField-Matlab/README.md

 # LightField-Matlab
 LightField-Matlab is a Matlab library for light field image processing.
-It implements the 4-D IIR dual-fan filter bank for depth filtering (Dansereau, et. al 2007), an algorithm for finding minimum and maximum depths from a light field image, and an algorithm for wavelet compression of light fields.
+It implements the 4-D IIR dual-fan filter bank for depth filtering (Dansereau, et. al 2007), and an algorithm for finding minimum and maximum depths from a light field image.

 ## Getting Started
 Depth filtering can be accomplished from **Main**.
-Load the .mat file for the light field and select a section to run for either RGB, grayscale, or wavelet compression.
-The wavelet compression functions are still a work in progress, but the grayscale version seems to work as intended.
+Load the .mat file for the light field, add the file as an input argument for **fastDualFanFilterUV** and run.

 All of the graphs used Latex markup.
 Add these 3 lines to your Matlab startup file:
 ```Matlab